How To Use Ginger Essential Oil

-In 2017, the Journal of Alternative and Complementary Medicinepublished a study on the effectiveness of Ginger essential oil on postoperative nausea and vomiting caused by surgery.
+In 2017, the Journal of Alternative and Complementary Medicine published a study on Ginger essential oil benefits for postoperative nausea and vomiting caused by surgery.
 Researchers concluded:

 Nausea and vomiting scores were significantly lower in the experimental group with Ginger essential oil inhalation than those in the placebo control group with normal saline.
 In the experimental group, nausea and vomiting scores decreased considerably in the first 6 h after inhaled aromatherapy with Ginger essential oil.

 If you are suffering an upset stomach, simply add a few drops of Ginger essential oil or Ginger CO2 to your aroma diffuser with water.
 Slowly inhale and exhale for 30-60 minutes for the best results.